pranavpr/cardinfo.github.io/_posts/2019-07-22-hdfc-diners-club-black-credit-card-review.md

 {% include star-rating.html rating=5 rewards=5 fees=5 features=5 %}

+**Update**: Starting 1st November 2019, HDFC Bank has introduced new benefits on Diners Club Black Credit Card making it even better.
+Read details about the new benefits [here](/hdfc-bank-introduces-new-benefits-on-diners-club-black-credit-card/).

 _How has been your experience with HDFC Diners Club Black credit card?
 Let me know in comments below._